 Here is a short blog post “Intellectual Property Concerns” which address many of the issues you have raised and it includes links to blackbox manufacturing which is a way of using a trusted 3rd party in China to do the final assembly/branding so that the sub suppliers can’t easily see the finished product, thus protecting the IP.

-Some more tips are included in the video series below.
+Find valuable tips about sourcing in China, included in the video series below.

 I hope the comments and resources above will be of value to you.
 If you would like introductions to service providers who can help you find and manage vendors, please visit www.SourcingServiceCenter.com or feel free to contact me directly.
 I am happy to make introductions.
 That link also lists China based, English speaking lawyers.